What Causes Vein Disease? Top Risk Factors You Need To Know

 Deep vein thrombosis (DVT)

-DVT is a dangerous condition that occurs when a blood clot forms in a vein deep inside your body.
-These types of vein clots usually form deep in your thigh or the lower in the leg.
+DVT is a dangerous condition that occurs when a blood clot forms in a deep vein in your body.
+These types of vein clots usually form deep in your thigh or lower in the leg.

 Symptoms of DVT